-This page has been created to give you all the information you need to prepare for your online interview for MSci Nursing.
+This page gives you all the information you need for preparation for your online interview for MSci Nursing.
 Please read all of the sections below carefully.

 - There will be no requirement for you to attend the University at this time – your online interview will be conducted remotely using Microsoft Teams.

-- You need to confirm that you will attend your interview via UCAS Track.
+- You need to confirm that you will attend your interview via UCAS Hub.

 If you do not already have Microsoft Teams, you can download this online.